vstenvers/Ctenophore_Project/Project/3_Match_Sequences/README.md

 Current step in the program:
 1. The putative isopenicillin-N-synthase genes from NCBI (Francis et al. 2015, Plos ONE)
 2. Download 18s rRNA sequences from NCBI
-##3.
-Match sequences from both markers (i.e. to create two trees based on the same number of species)
+3. **Match sequences from both markers (i.e. to create two trees based on the same number of species)**
 4. Build maximum likelihood (ML) trees based on both markers
 5. Combine both markers and again build a ML tree